Shaun Donnellan: Career

 In June 2017, West Brom chose to take up the option of a further one-year contract extension after the successful loan spell at Dagenham.
 In August 2017, he was sent on a six-month loan to EFL League One side Walsall after he had impressed in a pre-season friendly against the Saddlers.
 He made his league debut in a 2–1 win over Oldham Athletic.

 After making eleven appearances while on loan at Walsall he returned to his parent club West Brom, Donnellan then joined Yeovil Town on 27 January 2018 on a free transfer, signing an eighteen-month deal.
 On 8 January 2019, Donnellan left the Glovers after his contract was terminated by mutual consent.

 On 31 January 2019, Donnellan signed for National League side Maidstone United.

 On 13 July 2019, after impressing manager Alan Dowson in pre-season, Donnellan signed a deal with newly-promoted Woking.
 He played 32 times in the 2019-20 season, scoring two goals.

 On 25 July 2020, Donnellan signed for Maidenhead United.
 He left the Magpies at the end of the 2021-22 season, after three goals in 43 games.

 On 15 July 2022, Donnellan joined Torquay United.
+He stayed for one and a half seasons, making 68 appearances across all competitions, scoring 3 goals, before agreeing a move to Livingston.

+Donnellan signed a pre-contract agreement with Livingston in December 2023, joining the club on 1 January 2024 after an agreement was made between Livi and Torquay to release him from his contract early.

+In August 2025, Donnellan joined Truro City on a loan deal until January 2026.